-Right now, we have nearly 60 mg of Phosphatidylserine in our body; they are concentrated in our cell membranes.
+Right now, we have nearly 60 mg of phosphatidylserine in our body; it is concentrated in our cell membranes.
 We get just a fraction of this amount from food sources every day.
-To maintain and improve cognitive health we need to take Phosphatidylserine supplements.
+To maintain and improve cognitive health we need to take phosphatidylserine supplements.

 Phosphatidylserine’s influence on neurotransmitters and neurons offers multiple cognitive benefits.
 This nootropic supplement is used to treat anxiety, depression, ADHD, dementia, hypertension, insomnia, and Alzheimer’s disease.
 Phosphatidylserine supplementation is said to increase memory, encourage learning capacity, enhance mental energy, and improve athletic performance.

-Phosphatidylserine and Athletic Performance: There is plenty of scientific material to link athletic performance to Phosphatidylserine.
-Experts say that the nootropic supplement improves endocrine response to body stress caused by intense workout and it’s also quite effective at reducing muscle damage.
+Phosphatidylserine and Athletic Performance: There is plenty of scientific material to link athletic performance to phosphatidylserine.
+Experts say that the nootropic supplement improves the endocrine response to body stress caused by intense workout and it’s also quite effective at reducing muscle damage.

 Dosage: 100 – 500 mg per day